newur/putin/README.md

 * ported the first part of the Selenium code from NodeJS to Java.
 * added the most basic spring boot support.
 Just for demo purposes so far

+### Google Calendar Support

+###Prerequisites
+1.Create environment variable "putin_credentials" containing the path to a writable directory (e.g. "/home/<username>/.credentials")
+2.Run com.putin.Main - go to localhost:8080/usersettings in your browser
+3.Enter a username - click create user
+4.Check console output: Open the link, log in to google and allow application to access your calendar 5.Activate calendars by changing their attribute selected to "selected = true" in usersettings.yaml 6.Now you can access localhost:8080/usersettings to see synchronized calendars and localhost:8080/calendar to see events

 ***

 ## NodeJS Part